 Through its Veterans Affairs Office, GSCC cooperates with the Department of Veterans Affairs providing students who receive VA educational benefits with services to ensure that the objectives of the VA are pursued to the fullest advantage of both parties.
-The policies and procedures followed by the College are explained on the College's website at https://www.gadsdenstate.edu/admissions-aid/veterans-benefits.cms.
-Students may telephone the Gadsden State Veterans Affairs Office at 256,549,8207 or 256,835,5467 for more information.
+The policies and procedures followed by the College are explained on the College's website.
+Students may contact the Gadsden State Veterans Affairs Office at 256.549.8207 or 256.835.5467 for more information.